For participants - coronavirus (COVID-19)

 • To help participants in supported independent living (SIL) during COVID-19, we have introduced support items for cleaning services and higher intensity support.

-Collaborating 4 Inclusion has worked with the Australian Government Department of Health to develop a guide which helps people with disability to get the facts about coronavirus (COVID-19) and make a plan for how to manage the impact.
+Collaborating 4 Inclusion has worked with the Australian Government Department of Health and aged care to develop a guide which helps people with disability to get the facts about COVID-19 and make a plan for how to manage the impact.

 Visit the Collaborating 4 Inclusion website for further information.